Why We Miss The Point When We Call Masculinity

 Advertisement

-That’s just one example of how we are collectively socialized, how we take for granted the subtle messages that inform our behavior.
-At A Call To Men, we talk to men about the collective socialization of manhood.
+That’s just one example of how we are collectively socialised, how we take for granted the subtle messages that inform our behaviour.
+At A Call To Men, we talk to men about the collective socialisation of manhood.
 We show them how all men have been taught — sometimes unintentionally — that women are objects and property, and have less value than men.
-That collective socialization explains why everyone can finish the sentence: “Come on son, you have to throw harder than that — you throw like a ______.”
+That collective socialisation explains why everyone can finish the sentence: “Come on son, you have to throw harder than that — you throw like a ______.”
 It explains why, far too often, men are silent when a friend or co-worker makes a demeaning joke or harasses a woman in the street.
-If we question another man’s behavior toward a woman, we know our Man Card will be challenged.
+If we question another man’s behaviour toward a woman, we know our Man Card will be challenged.
 “Bros before _____, right?”

 “